FireFlyczyk/BoardGamesStorageAPI/README.md

 The API is self-documented using Swagger.
 Once the application is running, you can access the Swagger UI by navigating to https://localhost:{port}/swagger/index.html.
 This will provide detailed information about the available endpoints, request/response schemas, and the ability to test the API directly from the UI.

-Feel free to explore and interact with the Board Games Storage API! 😄
+Feel free to explore and interact with the API! 😄
+If you have any questions please feel free to contact me via email or LinkedIn :)